-The workshop is meant for students and emerging designers who are interested in developing their artistic practice from a social and political perspective.
-During this workshop, design is presented as an instrument for dialogue and emancipation with a focus on getting a better understanding of the political and humanitarian situation in Palestine through the perspective of crafts, design and art – and to apply this knowledge to the development of the individual practice.
+The workshop was meant for students and emerging designers who are interested in developing their artistic practice from a social and political perspective.
+During this workshop, design was presented as an instrument for dialogue and emancipation with a focus on getting a better understanding of the political and humanitarian situation in Palestine through the perspective of crafts, design and art – and to apply this knowledge to the development of the individual practice.

 The Palestinian Museum is an independent institution dedicated to supporting an open and dynamic Palestinian culture nationally and internationally.
 The Museum presents and engages with new perspectives on Palestinian history, society and culture.
 It also offers spaces for creative ventures, educational programmes and innovative research.
 The Museum is a flagship project of Taawon-Welfare Association and one of the most exciting new cultural projects in Palestine.

 Intimate Terrains: Representations of a Disappearing Landscape, Exhibition

 The exhibition explores the changing representation of landscape by Palestinian artists, and our relationship to place and location through the themes of erasure, fragmentation, distance and belonging in a spectrum of artworks drawn from the 1930s to the present day.
 The depiction of landscape over the decades provides us with a prism onto the experience of loss and longing, a prominent subject matter for artists, as its topography holds a central place in Palestinian identity formation.
 Landscape is at once both a vast site of projection and a deeply layered terrain of remains, memories and histories.